 - If the 'Other Tourism Service' is deemed to be an 'essential element' of the package.
 It’s important to note that even if the service is less than 25% of the total cost, it could still be a ‘significant part’ of the package if it is deemed to be an essential element.
 This means that there is good reason to believe that the customer bought the package on the basis of this element.
 While this can be subjective, it is generally accepted that if the promotion of the package is based on the service, then it is an essential element, compared to where it is promoted as a 'bonus'.

 For example, if you sold a combination of accommodation and a round of golf as a 'weekend golf break', then the round of golf would be an essential element regardless of whether it was more than 25% of the total cost.
-However, if you simply said that use of a golf course was a benefit of staying at the hotel, this would probably be deemed not to be an essential element.
+However, if you simply said that use of a golf course was a benefit of staying at the hotel, this would probably not be deemed as an essential element.

 2. The 24 hour period